ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 ::

-    Argument : uintptr_t, size_t *, uintptr_t, size_t
+    Argument : uintptr_t, size_t *, uintptr_t, size_t, size_t *
     Return   : int

 This function returns the Platform attestation token.
+If the full token does not fit in the buffer, the function will return a hunk of the token and indicate how many bytes were copied and how many are pending.
+Multiple calls to this function may be needed to retrieve the entire token.

 The parameters of the function are:

     arg0 - A pointer to the buffer where the Platform token should be copied by this function.
-The buffer must be big enough to hold the Platform token.
+If the platform token does not completely fit in the buffer, the function may return a piece of the token only.

     arg1 - Contains the size (in bytes) of the buffer passed in arg0.
-The function returns the platform token length in this parameter.
+In addition, this parameter is used by the function to return the size of the platform token length hunk copied to the buffer.

     arg2 - A pointer to the buffer where the challenge object is stored.

     arg3 - The length of the challenge object in bytes.
 Possible values are 32, 48 and 64.
+This argument must be zero for subsequent calls to retrieve the remaining hunks of the token.

+    arg4 - Returns the remaining length of the token (in bytes) that is yet to be returned in further calls.

-The function returns 0 on success, -EINVAL on failure.
+The function returns 0 on success, -EINVAL on failure and -EAGAIN if the resource associated with the platform token retrieval is busy.

 Function : plat_rmmd_get_cca_realm_attest_key() [mandatory when ENABLE_RME == 1]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~